Skip to content

 Why Choose the Rothenberg Law Firm for Your New York City Nursing Home Abuse Case

 When it comes to nursing home abuse cases, you need an experienced and compassionate advocate who can skillfully fight for justice.
-At The Rothenberg Law Firm LLP, we’ve spent over five decades standing up for victims of neglect and abuse, recovering billions on behalf of our clients and their families.
+At The Rothenberg Law Firm Accident and Injury Lawyers, we've spent over five decades standing up for victims of neglect and abuse, recovering billions on behalf of our clients and their families.
 Choosing the right representation can make all the difference in seeking accountability and securing the compensation your loved one deserves.

 Our firm isn't just about winning cases-it's about rebuilding lives and holding negligent nursing homes accountable for their actions.
 We understand how devastating it can be to discover that a trusted facility has harmed your loved one.
 That's why we approach every case with care, listening to your story and tailoring our legal strategies to meet your specific needs.